 Download here: Light Table

-Once you get to grips with its busy interface, Bluefish is an excellent cross-platform text editor
+Master its busy interface and Bluefish is a superb cross-platform text editor

 Another cross-platform editor, Bluefish is available for Windows, Linux (various distros) and Mac.
 Its developers pride themselves on its lightweight design; the program is speedy and can handle dozens (or even hundreds, if you believe the documentation) of files simultaneously.